-Before entering Carmel in 2017, for about 4 months prior to that, I did nothing but research the 3rd secret of Fatima.
+Before entering Carmel in 2017, for about four months prior to that, I did nothing but research the 3rd secret of Fatima.
 I took up the practice of the First Saturday Devotion and made Our Lady of Fatima the very center of my life and core of my spirituality.
 Carmel was everything I wanted and more.
-The solitude, the cloister and the hours of mental prayer- it became radically clear that Carmel is truly Our Lady’s order, if not Her very favorite order where the best of the saints are formed.
+The solitude, the cloister and the hours of mental prayer- it became radically clear that Carmel is truly Our Lady’s order, if not Her very favorite order where the best of the saints were formed.
 But, what grew disappointing overtime and a longing in my heart that could not be ignored was I could not practice the First Saturday Devotion.
 This had became a part of my life all those months before – the only thing Our Lady had asked the faithful to participate in.
 The Pope’s only job is to consecrate Russia with the Bishops.
 And for us?
 Only the First Saturday Devotion.

 There was no wind; we were inside the building.
 The sisters left the petals to surprise me, so when I came back to the choir after siesta I had nothing but petals.
 Later that day I was able to see how there were no petals left on the roses; usually there remains at least a few.
 Mother later told me it looked as though they were perfectly thrown there the way they all landed when she saw it happen.
 I remember looking up at Therese knowing I received my answer.
 God wanted this.
 But how – and where?
 Would it be here in this community, or elsewhere?
 Deep down I had a sense that as holy as this Carmel was they would never let me offer myself to Our Lady in the form of a vow nor practice the First Saturday Devotion.
-I knew this devotion was so important to Jesus and knew it even more when the day I was chosen to be clothed was a First Saturday.
+I knew this devotion was so important to Our Lord and knew it even more when the day I was chosen to be clothed was a First Saturday.
 I did not choose that, nor the name I received.
 We never make suggestions in Carmel, we always let the Holy Ghost decide.

-I can’t thank my wonderful grandparents, mom, aunts, uncles, and cousins enough for their support in this endeavor I believe God will accomplish in His timing.
-Fatima is the remedy for our times; I expect many attacks from the evil one for dedicating an entire order to Jesus’ Mother.
+I can’t thank my wonderful grandparents, mom, aunts, uncles, and cousins enough for their support in this endeavor, I believe God will accomplish in His timing.
+Fatima is the remedy for our times; I expect many attacks from the evil one for dedicating an entire way of life to Jesus’ Mother.
 Mary is Virgo Potens (Virgin most powerful) and my life!
 The evil one flees before a very sigh She breathes over a soul She loves.
 At the end of the day, I am not living my life to gain human support or esteem (although it is helpful).
 My whole purpose is aimed at giving my life for the Immaculate Heart of Mary and to be Christ’s bride even though I am weak and incompetent.
 As Therese said, she always knew God’s will by the desires He placed on her heart.
 These words are what reminded me of the importance of this message from Fatima, even though the Carmel I had been in most recently was the most perfect I had experienced, Our Lady’s message was still being ignored:

 Father, the most Holy Virgin is very sad because no one has paid any attention to Her Message, neither the good nor the bad.
 The good continue on their way, but without giving any importance to Her Message.
 The bad, not seeing the punishment of God actually falling upon them, continue their life of sin without even caring about the Message.
 But believe me, Father, God will chastise the world and this will be in a terrible manner.
 The punishment from Heaven is imminent.
 Sister Lucia of Fatima